George Howard, Baron Howard of Henderskelfe

 He was chairman of the Board of Governors of the BBC from 1980 to 1983 after being a governor for eight years.
+Notably, this was during the Jimmy Savile scandal.
 He was made a life peer 1 July 1983 with the title Baron Howard of Henderskelfe, of Henderskelfe in the County of North Yorkshire.

+Personal life

 Howard married Lady Cecilia Blanche Genevieve FitzRoy (born 13 May 1922, died 1974), a daughter of Alfred FitzRoy, 8th Duke of Grafton, on 11 May 1949.
 They had four sons: